-24. Ultimate parent undertaking and controlling party
+26 Ultimate controlling party

-The company is a subsidiary of Gordon Ramsay Restaurants Limited which is the ultimate parent company incorporated in the United Kingdom.
+The company is a subsidiary of Gordon Ramsay Restaurant Limited which is the ultimate parent company incorporated in the United Kingdom.

 The largest and smallest group in which the results of the company are consolidated is that headed by Gordon Ramsay Restaurants Limited, incorporated in the United Kingdom.
 The consolidated accounts of this company are available to the public and may be obtained from Companies House.
 No other group accounts include the results of the company.